CENTER FOR HUMBOLDT PENGUIN CONSERVATION IN PUNTA SAN JUAN, PERU

 A project of Wildlife Survival Fund: Investing in endangered species before it’s too late.

 About the Project

-Punta San Juan is home to over 50% of the breeding population of Humboldt penguins in Peru.
+Punta San Juan is home to over 50% of the breeding population of Humboldt penguins in Peru, as well as some of the largest breeding populations of other endemics.
 The center’s role is one of overseeing the transition of Punta San Juan from a supervised guano reserve to a marine reserve.
 To that end, much activity has been focused on supporting the short-term protection of the reserve, development of sustainable guano harvesting methods and the collection of biological data including an annual Peruvian census and health assessment.
 The center also supports education initiatives directed toward local populations that address the plight of the Humboldt penguin and increase awareness of marine conservation issues.